-Tar and gravel roofs are usually made of 3 to 5 laminated layers of asphalt base sheets, hot tar, and roofing felt.
+Tar and gravel roofs are usually made of 3 to 5 laminated layers of asphalt based sheets, hot tar, and roofing felt.
 A top layer of bitumen and extra top mineral coating is also added.
 Light colored gravel is used to cover the dark layers.
 The gravel weighs down the roofing materials, protects the layers against sun damage, and reflects some of the sun’s light.
 An even layer of gravel must be kept on the roof at all times and some gravel should remain loose to protect your roof from puncturing caused by any foot traffic.

-Cost of Tar and Gravel Roof
+Tar and Gravel Roof Costs

-Maintenance of Tar and Gravel Roof
+Tar and Gravel Roof Repair

 With regular maintenance and repair, a tar and gravel roof can last as long as 30 years.
 You can strengthen your tar and gravel roof by adding additional roofing layers made out of fiberglass or foam to increase insulation.
 Also, applying a new acrylic/elastomeric “cool roof” coating can further weatherproof a tar and gravel roof.
 Older tar and gravel roof can be fixed by patching the roofing membrane.
-However, if you’re evaluating a tar and gravel roof on a prospective home, many patches may indicate past leaks or weak areas.If the patching has not been done correctly, these areas are likely to leak again.
+However, if you are evaluating a tar and gravel roof on a prospective home, many patches may indicate past leaks or weak areas.If the patching has not been done correctly, these areas are likely to leak again.

 As a general rule, if 25% of the roof is covered with patches, then the roof needs to be replaced.
 With older roofs the best way to determine how worn out they are, besides obvious signs like excessive patching, is to walk on them and see how they feel under your feet.
 Look for loose areas, depressions, deteriorated surfaces, cracking, and discoloration.
 It is best practice to speak to a local roofing repair contractor to understand your options for fixing your current roof or replacing it.